-However, what many keen gardeners fail to realise is that not all flowers cause allergic reactions.
-It has been found that the less hybridised the flower the less pollen it creates and therefore it becomes incredibly unlikely to cause an allergic reaction.
+However, what many keen gardeners fail to realize is that not all flowers cause allergic reactions.
+It has been found that the less hybridized the flower the less pollen it creates and therefore it becomes incredibly unlikely to cause an allergic reaction.

-The plants that need to be looked out for are the ones where the pollen can be transferred by the wind.
+The plants that need to be looking out for are the ones where the pollen can be transferred by the wind.

 Here, are some flowers to avoid due to their ability to cause reactions:

 The worst flowers for those who suffer from allergies are those from the daisy family, these include: